 For Division I men's basketball, the RPI formula makes a game site distinction: In its Element 1 (Team's winning percentage) computation, it treats a home win as 0.6 of a win and an away win as 1.4 wins; and an away loss as 0.6 of a loss and a home loss as 1.4 losses.
 In baseball, there is a similar distinction except that the weights are 0.7 and 1.3, since home field advantage is statistically less in baseball than in basketball.
 The question is whether Division I women's soccer should convert to a comparable system.

-The following table shows the relationship, for the 2007 through 2011 seasons, between regional playing pools’ average NCAA ARPIs and their home game imbalances.
-It demonstrates that regional pools with higher average NCAA ARPIs tend to have favorable home game imbalances and weaker regional pools tend to have unfavorable imbalances:
+The following table shows the relationship, for the 2007 through 2016 seasons, between the regional playing pools’ average NCAA ARPIs and the pools’ home game imbalances.
+It is in order from the region with the highest average ARPI to the region with the lowest.

 In summary, there are home/away imbalances.
 Further, stronger conferences and regions tend to have favorable home game imbalances and weaker conferences and regions tend to have unfavorable home game imbalances.

 IS THERE A HOME FIELD ADVANTAGE IN DIVISION I WOMEN'S SOCCER?

 Given that there are home/away imbalances, the next question is whether there is a home field advantage and, if so, its extent.